 Old ThinkPads don’t have Intel’s Management Engine, or if present, can be flashed over with Libreboot.
 On mobile phones, the SIM card is an analogous backdoor, so avoid using one.
 Use a burner instead.
 But Pixels isolate the baseband by which the SIM accesses the rest of the hardware, although I’m unsure which models began to do so.
 Keep the device set to airplane mode.

-bluetooth, GPS &c.
-Disable internet GPS, USB debugging, &c.
-Set a lockscreen password of 8-12
+internet GPS, USB debugging, &c.
+Set a lock-screen password of

 To disable the rotation pop-up, run via ADB or as root: